fshostme/docs/docs/create-screenshots.md

 ![image](https://user-images.githubusercontent.com/13604413/159170271-13f1373f-b5e2-4c8a-8546-bf0f0359daaf.png)

 After the download, the client can be installed.
-Afterwards, by default, a scrrenshot can be created or an area can be selected with the "Print" button.
+Afterwards, by default, a screenshot can be created or an area can be selected with the "Print" button.

 After the area is selected, the screenshot can still be edited.